-November is National Diabetes Month, which is a time to raise awareness and people all about the disease.
+November is National Diabetes Month, which is a time to raise awareness of diabetes.
 That's why we thought there was no better time to discuss the sugar epidemic in our country and how it relates to diabetes!

 The American Heart Association recommends that women consume no more than 25 g of sugar per day, while men shouldn’t consume more than 37.8 g.
 However, these days the average American consumes an entire 80g of sugar every single day.
 With levels being so high it begs the question, where is all of this sugar coming from?